-Understanding the non-linear word search program from Lecture 12 will be helpful in thinking about how you will solve this type of problem.
+Understanding the non-linear word search program and other recursion examples from Lectures 11, 12, & 13 will be helpful in thinking about how you will solve this type of problem.
 We strongly urge you to study and play with that program, including tracing through its behavior using a debugger or cout statements or both.
 Please carefully read the entire assignment and study the provided code before beginning your implementation.